-- Help to preserve park collections and information resources and make them available for research, education and exhibit.
+Help to preserve park collections and information resources and make them available for research, education, and exhibit.

-- Learn new skills in museum, archives and library environment assisting professional staff.
+Learn new skills in museum, archives and library environment assisting professional staff.

-- Regular trips in the field to complete tasks at various exhibit and storage sites.
+Participate in regular trips in the field to complete tasks at various exhibit and storage sites.

 Schedule and Time Commitment

 The program is available Monday through Friday, 4 to 8 hours/day, 2 days/week with set days/times that may vary based on museum scheduling needs.
 Due to the level of specialized training involved, we are looking for volunteers willing to make at least a one-year commitment.
 This volunteer position begins with a one-month trial period.

 Housing and RV sites are unavailable.

 Please apply here via Volunteer.gov.
 For information please contact the Museum Curator, Deborah Morgan at 415-464-5125 or by email.

 (415) 464-5100 This number will initially be answered by an automated attendant, from which one can opt to access a name directory, listen to recorded information about the park (i.e., directions to the park; visitor center hours of operation; weather forecast; fire danger information; shuttle bus system status; wildlife updates; ranger-led programs; seasonal events; etc.), or speak with a ranger.
 Please note that if you are calling between 4:30 pm and 10 am, park staff may not be available to answer your call.